Yutani140x/saturnix-camera/README.md

 ## What it is

-SATURNIX is a DIY digital camera built on a Raspberry Pi Zero 2W with a 16MP autofocus sensor and a small LCD viewfinder.
+SATURNIX is a DIY retrofuturistic digital camera built on a Raspberry Pi Zero 2W with a 16MP autofocus sensor and a small LCD viewfinder.
 It shoots RAW+JPG and processes photos on-device using simple JPEG presets inspired by film stocks.
 Image capture and processing run entirely on the Raspberry Pi.
 No external apps are required.